2019 Youth Jazz Camp

 |Cancellation/Refund Policy:||By May 15: refund less $100 administrative fee

 May 15 – May 31: refund less $150 administrative fee

 After May 31: no refunds available

-The scholarship applications must be submitted by midnight on Tuesday, May 1, 2018.
-Applications will be reviewed and notifications sent to applicants the week of May 7.
+Scholarship inquiries must be submitted by midnight on April 19, 2019.
+Applications will be reviewed and notifications sent to applicants the week of April 22.

 5:00 – 6:00pm Camp check-in at dormitory (all campers)

 7:30pm Camp orientation and evening activity